 Cushioned seating with vines running through the bright white pergola creates a soothing blend of nature and backyard-style relaxation at WeWork 2222 Ponce De Leon Blvd.

 With game tables, hanging string lights, and a mix of high-top and casual seating, this terrace at WeWork Glories can double as an event space.
 The mini-palm plants add the perfect touch of green.

 Astroturf, bucket chairs, and the gorgeous skyscape make this terrace at WeWork Carrera 42 #5 Sur-145 a prime spot for midday meditation.

 There’s no doubt what this outdoor terrace at WeWork Carrera 7 #116-50 was designed for: relaxation.
 The mini-golf course encourages employees to take a break between meetings.
 Bonus: The mountains serve as an inspiring backdrop.

 Land meets sea at WeWork Ocean Gate Minatomirai.
 The terrace’s glass perimeter offers an endless view of the blue waters, while eye-level greenery and bench seating add to the calming vibe.
 It’s an impressive place to bring visiting clients.

 Fresh air, blue skies, and modern furnishings offer a great spot for quiet work at WeWork Westview.
 Green touches add an extra pop of nature.

-Catch warm rays and cool breezes on the outdoor patio at WeWork Marine Gateway.
-High-top tables are perfect for quick beverage breaks, and employees can walk around the building to get the creative juices flowing.
+Catch city views and cool breezes on the outdoor patio at WeWork Marine Gateway.
+Employees can walk around the building terrace to get the creative juices flowing.